mdit-vue/mdit-vue/packages/plugin-title/README.md

 A [markdown-it](https://github.com/markdown-it/markdown-it) plugin to get page title.

-- Extract title (the content of the first level-1 heading) into markdown-it `env.title`.
+- Extracts title (the content of the first level-1 heading) into markdown-it `env.title`.

 ## Install